do-not-track-me/isothiazoline-allergy/README.md

 - detergents / fabric softeners
 - air fresheners

-* also, if any walls have been painted in the past month

-(things like hand soap don't matter, i can bring my own)

 Either the precise name or a picture of the front and back side of the bottles should be enough for me to look them up.

+(things like hand soap don't matter, i can bring my own) (i've ran into some reports about recently painted walls being a possible issue too, but not sure how likely that is.)

 *the more information i have, the easier it is for me to prepare and take the necessary precautions.*